Welcome My Orders My Wishlist Recently Viewed My Details My Addresses Saved Credit Card Email Preference Preferred Store Log out

 There are different types of exhaust fans but the inline and ceiling-mounted fans are most popular.
 Inline fans have their motor installed in the cavity above your bathroom ceiling with the only visible part being the face plate.
 Because the motor is tucked inside your ceiling, inline fans are quieter than other options.
 With the Mett, you can choose from three speeds and a variety of interchangeable face plates to suit your interiors.

 Ceiling-mounted exhaust fans are attached directly to your ceiling and function just like inline fans to expel moist air through ducts.
 But, they offer more than just ventilation.
 The Tempair, Thermalite and IXL Tastic ranges of ceiling-mounted fans feature three-in-1 exhaust, LED light and heat functions.
-We also have a wide range of two-in-one options combining just an exhaust fan and LED Light.
+We also have a wide range of two-in-one options combining just an exhaust fan and LED Light for bathroom use.

 View our extensive range of exhaust fans in-store or online and if you need help choosing the right one, just ask us!